 2.4c Does access require manager approval?

 Access is processed through the e9957 process.
-Local approval from supervisors and designated authorization officials are required prior to granting access.
+Local approval from supervisors and designated authorization officials are required prior to granting access to the system.

 2.4d Is access to the PII being monitored, tracked, or recorded?